 c) Only the ACK and NACK signals, not the data bits received, are accessible to the SS.
 The number of bits is known in the SS from knowledge of what payload was sent.

-d) For the reference measurement channel, applied for testing, the number of bits is different in different subframes, however in a radio frame it is fixed during one test.
+d) For the reference measurement channel, applied for testing, the number of bits is different in different slots, however in a radio frame it is fixed during one test.

-e) The time in the measurement interval is composed of successfully received subframes (ACK), unsuccessfully received subframes (NACK) and no reception at all (DTX-subframes).
+e) The time in the measurement interval is composed of successfully received slots (ACK), unsuccessfully received slots (NACK) and no reception at all (DTX-slots).

-f) DTX-subframes may occur regularly according the applicable reference measurement channel (regDTX).
+f) DTX-slots may occur regularly according the applicable reference measurement channel (regDTX).
 In real live networks this is the time when other UEs are served.
-In TDD these are the UL and special subframes. regDTX vary from test to test but are fixed within the test.
+In TDD these are the UL and special slots. regDTX vary from test to test but are fixed within the test.

-g) Additional DTX-subframes occur statistically when the UE is not responding ACK or NACK where it should. (statDTX) This may happen when the UE was not expecting data or decided that the data were not intended for it.
+g) Additional DTX-slots occur statistically when the UE is not responding ACK or NACK where it should. (statDTX) This may happen when the UE was not expecting data or decided that the data were not intended for it.

 The pass / fail decision is done by observing the: